 Read more below about our business bankruptcy services or contact our bankruptcy attorneys for a no-obligation initial consultation.

-With offices in Cincinnati, West Chester, and Hyde Park, Ohio, the bankruptcy attorneys of Zingarelli Law Office represent clients in southwest Ohio, and northern Kentucky.
+With an office located in downtown Cincinnati, Ohio, the bankruptcy attorneys of Zingarelli Law Office represent clients in southwest Ohio, and northern Kentucky.
 Ohio communities we serve include Batavia, Mason, Loveland, Middletown, Hamilton, Fairfield, Anderson, Norwood, Western Hills, Blue Ash, Lebanon, Oakley and Liberty Township.
 Northern Kentucky communities we serve include Covington, Newport, Ft.
 Mitchell, Ft.
 Thomas, Florence, Burlington and Independence.